chemoelectric/epr-simulation/README.md

 and Rosen were correct.

 They would also, incidentally, have discovered that the fabled ‘hidden variables’ were a red herring.
-The correlations are a consequence of the experimental layout.
+The correlations come from the experimental layout.
 They require no undiscovered mysteries.